 CHP recipients who use CHP funding to deploy school resource officers (SRO) will be required to submit a memorandum of understanding (MOU) between the law enforcement agency and the school partners.
-In addition, all applicants who receive FY 2023 CHP funding for SROs will be required to send each awarded SRO position to a training sponsored and subsidized by the COPS Office.
+In addition, all applicants who receive FY24 CHP funding for SROs will be required to send each awarded SRO position to a training sponsored and subsidized by the COPS Office no later than nine months after the date shown on the award congratulatory letter or six months from the SRO hire date, whichever comes first.
 Additional information about this training requirement will be provided to recipients at the time of award.